-While most residences are created from the ground-up, on-site, manufactured homes are built assembly line style, with many parts and components crafted to save space.
-For instance, the dimensions of a sink may be trimmed down to make it more space efficient.
+While most residences are created from the ground-up, on-site, mobile homes are built assembly-line style, with many parts and components crafted to save space.
+For instance, the dimensions of a sink may be trimmed down to make it more space-efficient.

 “This isn’t usually noticeable to the naked eye,” Mobile Home Parts Store (MHPS) President Tim Peele said, “But it makes a big difference in what part you need.”